MorganPeterson/meditate/README.md

 ## Credit

-This project was originally a fork of [](), but all of the original code has been removed and this is an original work.
+This project was originally a fork of [eternal-recurrence](https://github.com/DomosHaidou/eternal-recurrence), but all of the original code has been removed and this is an original work inspired by it.

 ## Usage